ILIAS-eLearning/ILIAS/docs/configuration/install.md

 ### PHP Installation and Configuration

-Refer to the to documentation of your installation to install either PHP 7.4 to PHP 8.0 including packages for gd, mysql, mbstring, curl, dom, zip and xml.
+Refer to the to documentation of your installation to install either PHP 7.4 to PHP 8.0 including packages for gd, mysql, mbstring, curl, dom, zip, intl and xml.

 To check if the installation was successfull create the file `/var/www/html/phpinfo.php` with the following contents: